DereferenceMyPointer/Game-Dev/README.md

 - M.G.

+### Update 04/13/2021: Terminal and Realistic Scope

+Remember how in the last update I said I was learning javascript?
+Well, in this update, I will say that I also started learning python.
+And no, I'm not just going crazy for programming languages.
+While I clearly like jumping around projects and starting new things a lot, there is actually a reason for this.
+Python is the main language used in the game Terminal by Correlation One.

+Terminal is a very simple and superficially uninteresting game.
+The catch is, you program a bot that plays the game automatically, and then it plays against bots other people made.
+There is a whole ELO system behind it, and every once in a while there are tournaments with prize support.
+I started making bots in python in order to learn python, but my bots eventually started doing well.
+Really well, actually, reaching as high as tenth in the world out of more than 30,000 teams.
+In an extraordinary circumstance, it so happened that the west coast regional competition was also starting.

+I applied to the west coast regional competition, and eventually my teammate and I both got in.
+This was a pretty important first step, as participants both needed a team of two or more and there were hundreds of applicants and only one hundred competitors.
+The top 12 each won $1,000, and while my bot ultimately landed in 19th place (out of 60), we spent the first three days of the competition at first place on the leaderboard.
+We unfortunately couldn't maintain this lead because the competition ended on Sunday and we had a very busy weekend.

+Following this reasonable performance, we received invitations to the global championship.
+The global championship is a school-by-school invitation only event, where the best team from each school eventually competes for $50,000 in prizes.
+Starting tomorrow as of this update, the programming for the first stage of the event begins.
+My hopes are not incredibly high for winning this one, partially because I have a midterm on Friday and partially because I have other things I want to work on, but I'm very glad I've had the opportunity to participate in these exclusive events.

+To update on the things I mentioned earlier: I wrote my three.js game engine up to having a component and animation system, and then left it there.
+I don't have the assets to make a full 3d game at the time, and the scope of a full 3d game is very large, especially when I have to build my engine custom to the way I want the game to be able to work.
+Long story short, I won't be using the game engine any time soon.
+Colleggt has a stage, a boss, mechanics, and health bars, which is enough for the project it is part of.

+The game I'm working on right now is a part of the Colleggt parent project, the idea of which is to have several small, complete games that are all accessible from the same project.
+Currently, it doesn't have a name, other than the starting location ("Grisvale").
+What it does have is a pixel-art oriented interface and design, a full tilemap with decorative assets, and several new systems I am very happy with.
+Firstly, I made an NPC dialogue system.
+I used scriptable objects to make easily editable dialogue trees (using my own implementation of the actual data structure) and I built a dialogue manager that allows the player to make dialogue choices for each NPC that progress where they are in the dialogue tree.
+I also effectively made a very easy to use player state system that uses some new data structures and hierarchies well.
+Currently, I have a stamina and parry-based combat system mostly complete on top of working NPC dialogue and events.
+I'm very excited to demo this, and I intend to upload a lot of the code and assets soon.

+Every step I take gets me closer to being able to architect and code legitimately large and interesting games quickly.
+I believe Grisvale is a huge stride in the right direction; my implementations are getting leaner and my use of encapsulation, data structures, and algorithms is getting more accurate.
+I'm also finding some ways to get assets created more quickly, especially art.
+Like I said, I hope to have a demo going shortly.
+Hopefully, I'll remember to update this.

+ - M.G

 ### Update 03/13/2021: New Languages, New Focuses, Broadened Horizons

 In the interest of transparency, I will say that the main reason I haven't updated this blog since October is that I thought I had toward the end of December.
 Since I actually haven't, I'll say a little bit about all of the random things I've done, starting with the most recent because I remember those best.